dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 contains the files and directories which Debian itself is made out of.
-As you may know everything is a file in Linux, so if you think about that concept more closely then maybe it's much easier for you to understand how Docker images work.
+As you may know everything is a file in Linux, so if you think about that concept more closely then maybe it's much easier for you to understand how Docker images actually work.

 I know, it helped me to better understand it.

 You can use every other Docker image as your base image.
-This gives us the flexibility to reuse already built images, which increases the efficiency of the image build process.
+This gives us the flexibility to reuse already built images and increase the efficiency of the image building process.

-Lets say we have created a Docker image from this exact example.
-And we also have two different Drupal projects that are going to use this image to serve files over the web.
+Lets say we have two different Drupal projects that are going to use Apache to serve files over the web.

+And use this exact example as our basis for our new Dockerfiles for our projects.

 One of these projects also has to support HTTPS.

-So there are several ways how we can achieve that.
+So there are several ways how we could approach to solve this problem.

+We just use this unmodified example Dockerfile for our project that doesn't need HTTPS support and create a Docker image from it.

-One way is to make a copy from this example Dockerfile and modify it by adding some commands that enables TLS for Apache.
+And for the other project we make a copy from this example Dockerfile and modify it by adding some commands that enables TLS for Apache.

-But by doing so, Apache will be also installed if we build an image from the modified Dockerfile.
+But by doing so, Apache will be also installed during the build process if we build an image from the modified Dockerfile.

-So the more efficient and better way to do it is to use this unmodified example as our base image for the new image that requires TLS support.
+So the more efficient and better way to do it is to use this unmodified example Docekrfile as our base image for the new image that requires TLS support.

-In that way the build process is relatively short for that particular project.
+In that way the build process is relatively short for the other project.

 The same efficienys happens in the Dockerfile itself